safeTALK (Training for Organizations)

 People thinking about suicide do not want to die; often, they are looking for a way to manage their emotional pain.
 Using a simple yet effective model, LivingWorks safeTALK empowers everyone to make a difference.

-This four-hour, in-person training, equips people to be more alert to someone thinking of suicide and better able to connect them with further help.
+This 3.5 hour in-person training, equips people to be more alert to someone thinking of suicide and better able to connect them with further help.

 At the end of the session, participants will be able to: